rseah145/smw-term2/lesson_4_part_2/Practical.md

 ## Group Policy Application Order

-Modified "Default Domain Policy" policy in GPME with "gpupdate /force" ran afterwards on win server 2012 for the lock screen changes to take effect on win server 2012 (memsrv1)
+Modified "Default Domain Policy" policy in GPME with "gpupdate /force" ran afterwards on win server 2012 for the lock screen changes to take effect on it (memsrv1)
 ![image](../images/Pasted%20image%2020230705220408.png)
 ![image](../images/Pasted%20image%2020230705220502.png)